 2. Ask the students what the heading ‘Small seeds lead to big changes’ means.
 What could they do in their school that would help to preserve the environment?
 Once they have decided what they could do they need to act on it.
 It may be just recycling the used paper.

-3. What do they think Jesus would have thought of the way we have neglected to look after earth?
+3. What do they think Jesus would have thought of the way we have neglected to look after our Earth?
 Make up a prayer asking God to help them to look after others and the world around them.